RIT-New-Media-Capstone/ruin-the-show/README.md

 We have a single POST request, and it is not particularly necessary for the application to function, but moreso a feature of the "Development Mode".
 This allows for testing and gameplay to occur with keyboard controls in place of or in addition to Arduino controls.
 We implemented this mode as a failsafe in the event of the hardware malfunctioning during the length of our exhibition, and for developers to test remotely, without access to the hardware.

 `app.post('/setState', ...)` was created so that the game state variables could be altered and updated from the client on a keypress, in addition to from the server on an Arduino button press.
 The POST request is written to expect two values in the body: `event` and `data`. `event` is a string that corresponds to an event name in the server (`'applause-button-pressed'`, `'rfid-scan'`, etc), particularly looking for an input-based event.
 If the string is not one of those events, or if the event is not a string at all, it returns early with a 400 status code.
 Otherwise, it adds the event to the queue of events, alongside any `data` that is sent along with it. `data` defaults to an empty object, and contains any relevant data for a given event (podium number, lever position, etc).
-More information about the event-driven architechture can be found below.
+More information about the event-driven architecture can be found below.

 ### Game.js